raspberrypilearning/flatgame/en/step_8.md

 ## Add sound

-Test it out and think of a sound that your background might make when the player sprite is walking across it.
+Test out your player and imagine a sound that it could make.

-For example, a background of leaves might make a crunch sound.
+For example, walking background of leaves might make a crunch sound.

 --- task ---
 Open the Sounds tab and click 'Choose a sound'.